mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \autoref{fig:logo-endianness-by-isa} aggregates results across the different models, painting a picture of which \acp{ISA} are easier to classify.
 We observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.
 Lastly, the _m68k_ binaries are systematically misclassified by every model architecture.

+\FloatBarrier

 ### Training on ISADetect, testing on CpuRec

-\autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+For this experiment, each model is trained on the ISADetect dataset, and then performance tested using the CpuRec dataset. \autoref{table:cpurec-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+For each \ac{ISA} and model combination, we report the number of correct classifications (out of 5 runs) for the single file present in the dataset.

 \small